 “Poor me.
 Nobody understands my troubles.”
-Be sure to insist that your own troubles are more important than those of others and, by all means, focus only on your own misery.
+Be sure to insist that your own troubles are more troublesome than those of others and, by all means, focus only on your own misery.

-Be constantly on the lookout for people who slight you and hurt you.
+Be constantly on the lookout for people who slight and hurt you.
 Do not share with others what has happened, but instead insist they read your mind by supernatural powers.
 Then be offended when nobody stands up for you.
-Don’t participate in church and community life, but do get very offended when you aren’t included.
+Don’t voluntarily participate in church and community life but do get very offended when you aren’t included.

-Never let anything go and refuse to bury the hatchet.
-Use them as excuses for wrong behavior and also to take revenge on others.
+Never let anything go.
+Refuse to bury the hatchet.
+Use any grievances against you as excuses to behave badly and to take revenge on others.

 Refuse all opportunities to serve.
-Tell people you are over obligated or you aren’t gifted enough.
-The best thing to do is be a parasite and live off the community, live off the church but never attempt to contribute.
+Tell people you are over-committed or you aren’t gifted enough.
+The best thing to do is be a parasite and live off the community, live off the church, but never attempt to contribute.

-Look for the flaws in everything and everyone, and have an opinion on all of it.
-Just flat out disagree with everything, and make sure everyone knows exactly what you don’t like.
+Look for the flaws in everything and everyone and have an opinion on all of them.
+Just flat out disagree with everything and make sure everyone knows exactly what you don’t like.

-It is not your worry how it affects others, just make sure nobody walks over you.
-Treat all with great suspicion, and watch them like a hawk.
+Don’t worry about how this affects others.
+Just make sure nobody uses you as a doormat (if you have to step on others to ensure that, so be it).
+Treat all with great suspicion and watch others like a hawk.
 Look out only for number one.

 It’s yours, you worked hard for it, so why consider giving it away?
 For appearances, give just a little away so people think you’re generous, but hold onto almost all of it and spend it on yourself.
 Whenever a church or a charity asks for some, say, “Money, money, money.
 All these people ever want is money.”